cha87de/clouds-exercises/ex-1/lesson-mediawiki.md

 [this](https://www.mediawiki.org/wiki/Manual:Installing_MediaWiki) and
 [this](https://www.mediawiki.org/wiki/Manual:Running_MediaWiki_on_Ubuntu) guide
 give the best overview.
 We follow both guides and execute the described steps.
-If you are not familiar with Linux, the Ubuntu OS or the shell, the unix_linux_tutorial.pdf offered on our course start site may prove helpful.

 Before we can use the package system (apt-get) of Ubuntu, we should make sure everything is up-to-date.